The Electron-Ion Collider

 goals

-An Electron-Ion Collider would be a first-of-its-kind research machine.
-Building it would push the limits of our knowledge of accelerator science, particle detector design, high-performance computing and more.
-All of this effort would enable research into these topics and potentially others we have yet to discover.
+An Electron-Ion Collider will be a first-of-its-kind research machine.
+Building it will push the limits of our knowledge of accelerator science, particle detector design, high-performance computing and more.
+All of this effort will enable research into these topics and potentially others we have yet to discover.

 Precision 3D imaging of protons and nuclei